-- As noted above, nurses engage in many forms of scholarly writing, so you should be prepared to tailor the style of writing - 20 | Relevance of Scholarly Writing to the Nursing Profession to your audience and your objectives.
+As noted above, nurses engage in many forms of scholarly writing, so you should be prepared to tailor the style of writing

-- In nursing and other health-related fields, you must incorporate evidence to support your statements. - It is important that you draw from scholarly sources, such as peer-reviewed journals, as opposed to magazines or books. - You need to be clear and concise, with a logical flow in your writing from point A to B. - Scholarly writing allows you develop your capacity as a communicator, a skill that transcends domains of professional and personal life.
+- to your audience and your objectives. - In nursing and other health-related fields, you must incorporate evidence to support your statements. - It is important that you draw from scholarly sources, such as peer-reviewed journals, as opposed to magazines or books. - You need to be clear and concise, with a logical flow in your writing from point A to B. - · Scholarly writing allows you develop your capacity as a communicator, a skill that transcends domains of professional and personal life.